First-Exit Times of an Inverse Gaussian Process: First-Exit Times of an Inverse Gaussian Process

-The sample paths of IG process and its hitting time process $H(t)$ are generated by using the algorithm given by Michael, Schucany and Hass (see Cont and Tankov (2004), p.182 or Devroye (1986)).
+The sample paths of IG process and its first-exit time process $H(t)$ are generated by using the algorithm given by Michael, Schucany and Hass (see Cont and Tankov (2004), p.
+182 or Devroye (1986)) and are presented in Figure 2.